symfony/symfony-docs/cookbook/bundles/tests.rst

     $application = new Application($kernel);
     $application->run();

-With this it becomes possible to run manually the command:
+With this it becomes possible to run manually the console:

 .. code-block:: bash